sTallone777/Demo/README.md

   + *MyView*

-    A .net core mvc demo which used entity framework.
+    A `.net core` MVC demo which used entity framework.

   + *ScanDiskFile*